biola/chef-bacula-backup/README.md

 ```ruby
 bacula-backup::client
 ```
-Used by each client to be backed up
+Used by each client to be backed up.
+Currently supports Ubuntu 12.04/14.04 & RHEL/CentOS 5.

 ### Bacula Storage Daemon (bacula-sd)
 ```ruby